Sheeted Clastic Dikes in the Megaflood Region

 Thin silt partitions (skin walls) form the outer boundaries of dikes and separate internal sheets from one another.
 These silt skins develop as pore water migrates out of the fill, through the fracture walls, and into the comparatively drier surrounding material.
 Direct drainage into the formation appears to be the primary dewatering mechanism.
 Dikes that penetrate impermeable bedrock, such as basalt, lack outer skin walls but contain internal ones, indicating that pore water is diverted laterally into adjacent sheets, where it may remain temporarily before ultimately draining into the formation.
 Silt, not clay, rapidly coats the fracture walls, progressively thickening into a continuous layer as fine particles are filtered and concentrated against the margins.
 Skin walls typically reach thicknesses of 1–10 mm, sufficient to form an effective seal.
 Skin-wall development and fracture sealing begin immediately upon sediment entry and proceed rapidly.
 An analogous process occurs during the formation of concrete slurry walls used in heavy construction, such as trench-type building foundations.

 Upward-pointing flute casts ornament the interior faces of skin walls.
+The flutes adorn both faces of interior partitions and the inside faces of outer walls.
 They unambiguously indicate sediment entered the fractures from the top.
 The fluting is not sparse or subtle; the forms are obvious and present in nearly all dikes.

 Rip-up Fragments in Fills